zhiyuanyao7/ucla-intro2qgis-raster/_episodes/01-Get-Started-with-QGIS.md

 ![Add a new connection of XYZ Tile](../fig/Figure15-Add-a-new-connection-for-XYZ-Tiles.png)

+Add a new connection of XYZ Tile
+{: .text-center}

 **2.**  In the XYZ Connection window, name the new XYZ Tile as Google Road/Streets, and copy  https://mt1.google.com/vt/lyrs=m&x={x}&y={y}&z={z} into URL.
 Click OK.

 ![Add Google Streets as the basemap](../fig/Figure16-Add-Google-Streets-as-the-basemap.png)

+Add Google Streets as the basemap
+{: .text-center}

 **3.**  Drag Google Road into the Canvas and move Google Road layer to the bottom in Layers Panel.

 ![Drag Google Streets to the Canvas](../fig/Figure17-Drag-Google-Streets-to-the-Canvas.png)

+Drag Google Streets to the Canvas
+{: .text-center}

 ## Add a plugin